We were there for a wedding, so that was our primary focus, but we did manage to get out a bit.

 My daughters eczema was really bad and she didn’t want to do the beaches this trip because the sand gets in the open sores.
 I did collect information though.
 Kamaole Beach Park III (good for snorkeling) has a ramp for wheelchair.
 Kamaole Beach Park I has a beach wheelchair (so they say, did not confirm).
 Our hotel did not have a beach wheelchair, but they said there were rentals of beach wheelchairs and they bring them to you.

 This is a fairly small botanical garden on an old zoo site near the airport and we stopped in as we were leaving just to see.
 It focuses on traditional Hawaiian plants, especially in terms of cultural use, not just the pretty ones.
-There are only a handful of flooring plants, so if you are there for flowers you will be disappointed.
+There are only a handful of flowering plants, so if you are there for flowers you will be disappointed.
 As a quick stop before the airport though, it was fine.
 Street parking on the roadside was a little tricky in terms of the wheelchair, but we found a space where I could unload.